valesbc/blog/_posts/2015-2-19-casanatura.md

 title: Now You Can Have a super clean house without contaminating yourself or the enviroment
 ---

-Me and a group of classmate had the opportunity of using and test this really nice, eco friendly product called Nana’s Good For All – All Purpose Cleaner from Casanatura.
+Me and a group of classmate had the opportunity of using and test this really nice, eco friendly cleaning product called Nana’s Good For All – All Purpose Cleaner from Casanatura.

-First things first, Casanatura is a very eco friendly company base in the USA.
-All of their products are non toxic and biodegradable.
+First things first, Casanatura is an eco friendly company base in the USA.
+All of their products are ammonia free and non toxic.
 With that being said lets talk about the benefits.

 Good things: